grounds/grounds-images/docs/NEW_LANGUAGE.md

 **N.B.
 If you have some custom files that should be in the image:**

-1. Create a directory for this image, in your shell:
+1. Create a directory for this image:

         mkdir dockerfiles/ruby

-2. Add your file inside this directory.
+2. Add your files inside this directory.

 3. Copy this directory inside the image: